Postgraduate Course: Advanced Theory in Science and Technology Studies (PGSP11371)

 |No Exam Information

-- Students will have developed their abilities to convey complex ideas through written and oral means (particularly through weekly written responses, seminar discussions, and essay-writing).
+* have developed their abilities to convey complex ideas through written and oral means (particularly through essay writing and seminar presentations).

 Barnes, B. (1983).
 "Social life as bootstrapped induction."
 Sociology, 17(4): 524-545.